 Under the Civil Code, notification from the creditor to the debtor is required for a creditor to perfect the transfer of a receivable.
 A debtor, meanwhile, may only perfect the transfer of its obligations under a receivable with the consent of the creditor and the transferee.
 Such notification date or consent date must also be certified by the postal service or a notary public.
-The Civil Code has changed and its amendment became effective from 1 April 2020.
-As a result, detailed rules regarding the perfection and/or transfer of a receivable have changed, although the overall practice will not be affected much.
+The Civil Code has changed, effective as from 1 April 2020.
+As a result, detailed rules regarding the perfection and/or transfer of a receivable have changed, although the overall practice has not been much affected.